AYUSH-ISHAN/Type-Based_Heirarchial_MARL_SC2/README.md

 # HEirarchial_RL_implementation
 # Apply it to starcraft env

+# take help from here, to know how to implement.  https://github.com/oxwhirl/pymarl

 Make this project priority for now.

 Connect this to MultiAgent and then do the task